Ronan Manning

-Ronan Manning (born 15 May 2000) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers.
-His previous clubs are Galway United (over 2 spells) and Athlone Town.
+Ronan Manning (born 15 May 2000) is an Irish professional footballer who plays as a midfielder for League of Ireland First Division club Treaty United.
+His other previous clubs are Galway United, Athlone Town and Sligo Rovers.

 Club career

 Youth career

 Galway native Manning began playing with local club Cregmore, then Mervue United where he played for 2 seasons, before signing for Galway United's under-19 side in 2017.

 Galway United

 He made his senior debut for Galway United on 29 July 2017, coming off the bench in a 2–1 loss to Cork City at Turners Cross in the League of Ireland Premier Division.
 On 3 January 2018, he signed a contract extension with the club following their relegation to the League of Ireland First Division.
 He scored his first goal in senior football on 23 February 2018, in a 4–1 win over Athlone Town at Eamonn Deacy Park.